MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-backup-restore-service-trigger-restore.md

 For example, you can configure a service to back up its data to protect against the following scenarios:

-- Permanent loss of an entire Service Fabric cluster. - **Case of Disaster Recovery**.
+- **Case of disaster recovery**: Permanent loss of an entire Service Fabric cluster.
-- Permanent loss of a majority of the replicas of a service partition. - **Case of data loss**.
+- **Case of data loss**: Permanent loss of a majority of the replicas of a service partition.
-- Accidental deletion or corruption of the service.
-For example, an administrator erroneously deletes the service. - **Case of data loss**.
+- **Case of data loss**: Accidental deletion or corruption of the service.
+For example, an administrator erroneously deletes the service.
-- Bugs in the service cause data corruption.
+- **Case of data corruption**: Bugs in the service cause data corruption.
 For example, data corruption may happen when a service code upgrade writes faulty data to a Reliable Collection.
-In such a case, you may have to restore both the code and the data to an earlier state. - **Case of data corruption**.
+In such a case, you may have to restore both the code and the data to an earlier state.

 ## Prerequisites